Zeralm/EMLE-Banking/README.md

-# EMLE-Pringats
+# EMLE-Banking
-Machine Learning homework
+Machine Learning project.
+The data corresponds to bank offices all over Russia.

+Only latinized names for Russian toponyms were used.